SebNielsen/JSExcercisesPeriod2/readme.md

   })
       .end();
 };
-*/

-##9Explain, using relevant examples, different ways to mock out databases, HTTP-request etc?
+###9.
+Explain, using relevant examples, different ways to mock out databases, HTTP-request etc?
 Normally when you make a test, it will be a benefit to isolate your test as much as possible, to avoid influence from other aspects.
 To isolate a test of a API, and to remove any dependencies, i could be a good idea to mock the HTTP requests and the database.
 This can be done by using a